Friday, August 29, 2014

 submissions.html

-YA and Adult sci-fi and fantasy, they prefer a hint of romance
+YA and Adult sci-fi and fantasy

 Deborah Harris Agency